Constraints on the skewness coefficient of symmetric nuclear matter within the nonlinear relativistic mean field model: The skewness coefficient in nonlinear RMF model

 For $\rho_{\text{r}} = \rho_0$, the $L(\rho_{\text{r}})$ is reduced to the conventional slope parameter $L\equiv 3\rho_0 {\text{d}E_{\mathrm{sym}}(\rho )}/{\text{d}\rho }|_{\rho =\rho_0}$.

-If one assumes that $\delta$ and $\chi$ are small quantities on the same order, nuclear matter bulk characteristic parameters can be classified accordingly in different orders.
+If $\delta$ and $\chi$ are assumed to be small quantities on the same order, nuclear matter bulk characteristic parameters can then be classified accordingly in different orders.
 For example, $L$ and $J_0$ are on the same order-$3$, i.e., $\delta^2\chi$ for $L$ and $\delta^0\chi^3$ for $J_0$.
 In this sense, $E_{0}(\rho _{0})$ is on the order-$0$, $K_0$ and $E_{\text{sym}}({\rho _{0}})$ are on the order-$2$.
 To see the role of $J_0$ in the EOS of SNM, one can re-write Eq.~(\ref{DenExp0}) in a slightly different form as

-Assuming $J_0$ has roughly the same magnitude as $K_0$, one can see that the contribution from $J_0$ term to the EOS of SNM becomes comparable with that from $K_0$ term if the baryon density is larger than about $4\rho_0$, corresponding to the typical densities inside a neutron star.
-As we will see later, the pressure of SNM at supra-saturation densities and the maximum mass of neutron stars indeed displays strong sensitivity on the $J_0$ parameter.
+Assuming $J_0$ has roughly the same magnitude as $K_0$, one can see that the contribution from the $J_0$ term to the EOS of SNM becomes comparable with that from the $K_0$ term if the baryon density is larger than about $3\rho_0$, corresponding to the typical densities inside a neutron star.
+On the other hand, the $J_0$ term plays a minor role for the EOS of SNM at subsaturation densities relevant for nuclear structure properties.
+As we will see later, the pressure of SNM at supra-saturation densities and the maximum mass of neutron stars indeed display strong sensitivity on the $J_0$ parameter.